geraldnilles/Chromecast-Server/README.markdown

 5. Create a convertion script
     * Automatically repackages video as an MP4 for streaming

-# Media Types
-## Video
-* Video Codec: H264
-    * It also supports VP8, but H264 is a superior codec so ill use that
-* Audio Codec: AAC
-    * It also supports MP3 and OPUS, but im not sure how surround sound will be supported.
-* Format: WebM or MP4
-    * WebM is basically MKV.
-So mabye Chromecast will support an H264

-## Audio

-## Pictures
-* I think any Image will be easily displayed, but we'll see.

 ## HDHomeRun Prime
 In the future, id like to stream live TV from my HDHOmeRun prime to the chromecast.
 I would need to transcdoe the video on the fly, but I think its technically possible.